 When it comes to building a product, solid execution is everything.
-As a Product Manager, your goal is to build what you promised during the MVP tests phase.
-The development team is going to build a full product using these learnings as input.
+As a Product Manager, your goal is to deliver the most valuable product feature next.
+The development team is going to build a full product based on the learnings of the MVP phase and the result of the prioritization process.

-Your job as Product Manager is to make sure the product your customers are expecting comes out of the door.
+Your job as Product Manager is to launch the product your customers are expecting using the team’s resources in the best possible way.

-Depending on the product, a good practice is to use Agile Development.
-An incremental and iterative approach that allows your team to learn and adapt.
+A good practice is to use Agile Development, an incremental and iterative approach that allows to learn and adapt.
+For other products, a flavor of Waterfall Development may be a better approach.

 On this section